 The results obtained for the HESs upper/lower leagues are consistent with the U21 ranking.
-As stated in Section 1, the research question was focused on determining how to define comparable leagues across countries and institutions.
-The study has demonstrated that the bi-clustering approach is an effective method for defining these leagues.
-Moving forward, the interpretation of the biclustering results is discussed.
+As stated in Chapter 1, the research questions were focused on determining how to define comparable leagues across countries and institutions.
+The work has demonstrated that the bi-clustering approach is an effective method for defining these leagues.
+Moving forward, the interpretation of the bi-clustering results is discussed.